codeandsuch/codeandsuch.github.io/src/pages/2018-08-31-conditional-array-object-literals/index.md

 ### Using filter

-One rather clean and readable approach is to conditionally populate the array using the `&&` operator, and then removing its falsy values by chaining on a `filter` call.
+One rather clean and readable approach is to populate the array using the `&&` operator, and then remove its falsy values by chaining on a `filter` call.

 ```js
 const picnicBasket = [